Houston Cougars football: Top 25 finishes

-The Houston Cougars have finished in the AP Poll and/or the Coaches Poll 18 times in the program's history, with the highest-ranked finishes being No. 4 in 1976, No. 5 in 1979, and No. 8 in 2015.
+The Houston Cougars have finished ranked in the AP Poll and/or the Coaches Poll 18 times in the program's history, with the highest-ranked finishes being No. 4 in 1976, No. 5 in 1979, and No. 8 in 2015.
 Note: The AP Poll began in 1936, and the Coaches' Poll began in 1950.
 Before 1990, only the top 20 teams were ranked in the AP Poll before it was expanded to 25.

 In addition to the major polls, the BCS produced rankings from 1998 to 2013 which helped select teams for the BCS Bowls.
 Then, starting in 2014, the CFP committee began issuing rankings to determine which teams were selected for the playoffs.
 Lastly, the Dokter-Entropy and Howell computer polls have been run since the 1940s.
 The best Cougar computer poll ranking is noted below.

 Facilities

 Houston Public School Stadium • Jeppesen Stadium • Robertson Stadium

 From the program's inception until the end of the 1950 season, the Cougars played their home games in the Houston Public School Stadium, which would later be renamed to Jeppesen Stadium, and eventually Robertson Stadium in 1980 until its demolition.
 However, with the exception of occasional single games in the 1995 and 1996 seasons, the Cougars did not return to the stadium until the 1998 season following renovations.
 This remained their home stadium through the 2012 season; demolition began shortly afterwards to make way for a new stadium at the same site.
 From 2006 to 2011, the stadium was also home to Houston's Major League Soccer team, the Houston Dynamo.